shama009/GifTastic/README.md

  6. Duplicate buttons are not allowed.
  7. Default value is set for empty input.

-  Note: HTML, CSS, Javascript, jQuery, Ajax, GIPHY API are used to build the project
+  **Tech**: HTML, CSS, Javascript, jQuery, Ajax, GIPHY API are used to build the project